Business Compliance12 min read30 April 2026

 1. Risk Assessment

-• Customer risk: Who are your customers?
-Are they politically exposed persons (PEPs)?
-Do they come from high-risk jurisdictions?
+• Customer risk: Who are your clients?
+Politically exposed persons?
+From high-risk jurisdictions?

-• Product/service risk: Which of your products or services are most vulnerable to misuse?
+• Product/service risk: Which offerings are most vulnerable to misuse?

-• Geographic risk: Do you deal with countries identified as high-risk by the Financial Action Task Force (FATF)?
+• Geographic risk: Do you deal with FATF-flagged countries?

 2. Customer Due Diligence (CDD)

-CDD is the process of verifying customer identity and understanding the purpose of the business relationship.
-Three levels:
+CDD is identity verification plus understanding the business relationship.
+Three tiers:

 3. Ongoing Monitoring

-AML compliance is not a one-time check at onboarding.
-You must:
+AML is not a check-the-box exercise at onboarding.
+You need to:

-• Screen customers against sanctions lists (MAS sanctions, UN Security Council, OFAC)
+• Screen customers against sanctions lists (MAS, UN Security Council, OFAC)

 • Update customer information periodically